Call of Duty: Films

 On November 6, 2015, upon the release of Black Ops III, The Hollywood Reporter reported that Activision Blizzard launched a production studio called Activision Blizzard Studios and are planning a live action Call of Duty cinematic universe in 2019.
 On February 16, 2018, it was announced that Stefano Sollima will direct the film.
 Days later, he told Metro UK that he is considering having both Tom Hardy and Chris Pine as the leads for the film.
 In an interview with FilmSlash, Sollima stated that the film will be a real soldier movie, not a war movie.
 On November 27, 2018, it was announced that Joe Robert Cole will be writing the sequel.
 Filming of the first film was supposed to start in Spring 2019 for a 2020 or 2021 release.
 In February 2020, Sollima revealed in an interview that the film had been put on hold as it was not Activision's priority.

-In September 2025, Paramount Pictures announced that they and Microsoft owned Activision have inked deal that will see the studio develop, produce and distribute a live-action film based on the Call of Duty franchise.
-In October 2025, it was announced that Peter Berg has been attached to direct, with Taylor Sheridan co-writing the screenplay and co-producing with Berg.
+In September 2025, Paramount Pictures announced that they and Microsoft owned Activision have signed a deal that would see the studio develop, produce and distribute a live-action film based on the Call of Duty franchise.
+In October 2025, it was announced that Peter Berg had been attached to direct, with Taylor Sheridan co-writing the screenplay and co-producing with Berg.
+On April 15, 2026, it was announced that the film would be released on June 30, 2028.
+In July 2026, Berg confirmed that the film would take place in the Modern Warfare continuity.